cameron-bret/Yosemite-Sam-Hangman/README.md

 **Below is a list of technologies/libraries/frameworks and resources... think of this section as a citation of sources**

 jQuery, Bootstrap, Pexel.com (stock images), Rosewood fonts Designed by Carl Crossgrove, Carol Twombly, and Kim Buker Chansler.
-From Adobe Originals., asked a question on Stack Overflow and was answered by Tina Holly https://stackoverflow.com/questions/53807898/show-item-at-random-from-one-array-when-another-separate-item-in-a-different-arr
+From Adobe Originals., my Stack Overflow question was answered by Tina Holly https://stackoverflow.com/questions/53807898/show-item-at-random-from-one-array-when-another-separate-item-in-a-different-arr , sweetalert.js

 **Below is a list of goals for version 2**

-version 2 goal: add "Play Again" button to refresh page after win or lose is displayed. version 2 goal: make a tumble weed blow by periodically. version 2 goal: make the noose swing. version 2 goal: scoreboard with number of won, lost, and wrong  displayed to side.
+version 2 goal: make a tumble weed blow by periodically. version 2 goal: make the noose swing. version 2 goal: scoreboard with number of won, lost, and wrong displayed to side. version 2 goal: update and modify end game functionality. version 2 goal: add more playable words. version 2 goal: add flavicon to site.

+**Special Thanks**
+Daniel Mishael
+Conrad Casper
+Andrew McIntosh
+William Njie
+JB Watson
+Shalain Deramus

+for inspiration, motivation, and guidance along the way!